 In its early centuries, the college merely provided housing for the teaching fellows, who lived in college but taught elsewhere.
 It wasn’t until the sixteenth century that students were first given accommodation in the college.

 In April 1997 my team and I investigated a series of sightings by the staff of the college which started with a sighting by Matthew Speller and Paul Davies, both members of the butler’s pantry staff.
 It was 8:45pm as Matthew and Paul descended the spiral staircase from the upper parlour to the “Combination Room” when they encountered a figure.

-On the basis of this we were able to investigate the sightings but not allowed to hold vigils or experiments in the area.
-We took a number of readings in the areas concerned and held a number of “ghost amnesties” which allowed other staff and academics report any sightings.
+On the basis of this, we were able to investigate the sightings but not allowed to hold vigils or experiments in the area.
+We took a number of readings in the areas concerned and held a number of “ghost amnesties” which allowed other staff and academics to report any sightings.

-We received further experiences from other members of staff who had often heard persistant knocking from behind the oak panelling in the room as well a drop in temperature.
-Our readings did not confirm this phenomena and we were told that there were no secret areas behind the oak panelling.
+We received further experiences from other members of staff who had often heard persistent knocking from behind the oak panelling in the room as well as a drop in temperature.
+Our readings did not confirm this phenomenon and we were told that there were no secret areas behind the oak panelling.
 The mystery remained for now.

 Other members witnessed the knocking once again two months after the original sighting and ventured down to the cellars to try and locate the source, but once again they were unsuccessful.

 The sightings seemed to be resolved with no reported experiences.
 We believed at the time that it was just a “burst” of activity that had simply died away, however, in November the sightings would return.

 The then Dean of Peterhouse, Dr Graham Ward witnessed the strange knocking once again and even left the High Table to investigate.
 He told us “I left the table and in the other room I found the head butler on the floor whispering “it’s fading, it’s fading.”